mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 *Taza* is just to hit right in the middle of the head of zazen.
 Completely beyond whether you can know or you can’t know, you have to hit it.
 That is just to practice. *Taza* is just *doing*. *Actually you have to do it*, right now, right here.

 *Shikan* is egolessness, or samadhi.
-If you have some ego sense, you cannot practice samadhi, because ego sense creates a certain gap, or mental crack, or slip.
+If you have some ego sense you cannot practice samadhi, because ego sense creates a certain gap, or mental crack, or slip.
 Through the crack, cold air blows.
 So, that is not real samadhi. *[Unintelligible]*, we have to practice samadhi in zazen.

 That’s what I said yesterday.
 So, if you have questions about this, please, let’s discuss.

-*[There is a sound of seats being rearranged.
-Katagiri Roshi returns to his seat.]*
+*[There is a sound of seats being rearranged.]*

 So, that’s why yesterday I said, as Dōgen Zenji says, “Dharma is manifesting itself and from the first, dullness and distraction are struck aside.”
 How can you do it?
 If you practice like this, immediately dullness and distraction from the first are struck aside.
 They drop off, very naturally.
 So very naturally, *total personality* appears.

 But the problem is, you cannot perceive what it is.
-That’s a problem.
-Because mind is always wanting to poke its head into the hole, whatever you do.
+That’s a problem, because mind is always wanting to poke its head into the hole, whatever you do.
 Like a cat!
 That is characteristic of mind: analyzing, synthesizing.

 Do you have any questions?